Piturnah/gex/README.md

 - [x] Simple - uncluttered UI.
 - [x] Intuitive - it should be easy to learn to use gex.
+- [x] Cross compatible - primary focus on Linux, but should work well on Windows and MacOS.
 - [ ] Configurable - certain preferences in gex should be configurable to suit your own workflow.
 - [ ] Comprehensive - you should be able to use gex to do everything you can do in git.